-Hydrogen at the double! is the motto in the city of Karlsruhe.
-With new stations the hydrogen infrastructure is growing further to 33 locations in total.
+Hydrogen at the double! is the motto of several citys in Germany.
+With the new stations the hydrogen infrastructure is growing further to 41 locations in total.

 Joint venture H2 MOBILITY, comprising six industrial enterprises (Air Liquide, Daimler, Linde, OMV, Shell, Total) is launching the next stage of the process aimed at expanding the nationwide hydrogen refueling network to a total of 400 stations.
-After the opening of stations in Wiesbaden and Frankfurt in June 2017, Daimler, Shell and Linde have one month later commissioned two more hydrogen stations in Sindelfingen and Pforzheim.
-In September 2017 the latest station was opened in Karlsruhe.
-In total, 33 hydrogen refueling stations are set up.Other locations include Fellbach near Stuttgart, Geiselwind service station in Franconia and two stations in Berlin.
-The existing hydrogen refueling network reaches six million people in the Berlin, Hamburg, Rhine/Ruhr, Stuttgart and Munich regions.
+The expansion of the nationwide H2 network is progressing well, with several sites officially opening in October: the H2 filling stations in Bad Rappenau and Bremen, at the Cologne/Bonn site, and in Munich.
+In total, 41 hydrogen refueling stations are set up.Other locations include Stuttgart, Geiselwind service station in Franconia and two stations in Berlin.
+The existing hydrogen refueling network reaches more than six million people in the Berlin, Hamburg, Rhine/Ruhr, Stuttgart and Munich regions.

 Around two million euros for hydrogen infrastructure